Standard Basque: Criticism

 Standard Basque has been described as an "artificial language" by its critics, a "plastified Euskeranto", as it is at times hardly mutually intelligible with the dialects at the extremes (namely the westernmost one or Biscayan, and the easternmost one or Zuberoan).
 Moreover, Basque purists (such as Oskillaso and Matías Múgica) have argued that its existence and proliferation will kill the historic and genuine Basque languages.
 Others argue that standard Basque has safeguarded the future of a language that competes with French and Spanish.

 Research by the Euskaltzaindia shows that Basque is growing most in the areas where euskara batua has been introduced and taught in preference of local dialects.
 Indeed, this has permitted a revival in the speaking of Basque, since many of the current elder generations cannot speak the language in part due to the suppression of public use during most of Francisco Franco's dictatorship.

 Another point of contention was the spelling of ⟨h⟩.
 Northeastern dialects pronounce it as an aspiration while the rest do not use it.
 Standard Basque requires it in writing but allows a silent pronunciation.
-Opponents complained that many speakers would have to relearn their vocabulary by rote.
+Opponents complained that some speakers would have to relearn their vocabulary by rote.

 Federico Krutwig also promoted the creation of an alternative literary dialect, this time based on the Renaissance Labourdine used by Joanes Leizarraga, the first translator of the Protestant Bible.
 It also featured an etymological spelling.

 The mainstream opinion accepts the batua variant because of the benefits it has brought:

 The benefits that the Academy's standard has brought to Basque society are widely recognized.
 First of all, it made possible for Basque speakers to discuss any topic in their language.
 Secondly, it has eliminated the (sometimes serious) obstacles that previously existed in communication between speakers from different areas of the Basque Country.
 At the same time, euskara batua is still nobody's "real" native language, a situation that not uncommonly creates feelings of linguistic insecurity, together with a willingness to accept external norms of linguistic use.